ladybug-tools/spider/gbxml-viewer/r13/gv-iss-issues/README.md

 ## Wish list

+* 2018-05-25 ~  Theo ~ Undefined CAD Object IDs > Add 'check only Air' button
+* 2018-05-25 ~  Theo ~ Undefined CAD Object IDs > Add line that edits all selected with one input box
-* 2018-05-23 ~ Theo ~ Popup windows > Add buttons to make checked items visible
+* 2018-05-23 ~ Theo ~ Popup windows > Add buttons to make checked items visible and to zoom in to seleted items
 * 2018-05-23 ~ Theo ~ add colored options to left menu to indicate membership in a set of surfaces
 * Add locate surfaces with openings that overlap
 * 2018-03-04 ~ Currently only identifies surfaces with identical coordinates